The Rundown

 Best For Puppy Potty Training

-A tray is a tray, but when it comes to potty training a puppy (especially if you’re using a crate for training purposes), Prevue Pet Products Tinkle Turf is a perfect choice.
-It’s a two-piece tray that includes the bottom plastic piece that catches the mess, and the grassy piece that teaches your puppy exactly where he needs to go.
+Prevue Pet Products Tinkle Turf is a two-piece tray that includes the bottom plastic piece which catches the mess, and the grassy piece that teaches your puppy exactly where he needs to go.

 click to see more